Effective Discipline - The Dangers of Corporal Punishment

 Corporal punishment may seem like an immediate solution for correcting behaviour, but studies reveal significant risks.
 These include:

-4. Mental Health Issues: Long-term exposure to physical punishment has been linked to anxiety, depression, and lower self-esteem in children.
+- Mental Health Issues: Long-term exposure to physical punishment has been linked to anxiety, depression, and lower self-esteem in children.
 These emotional struggles can carry over into adulthood, affecting overall mental health and wellbeing.
+Mental health issues associated with corporal punishment include behavioural and anxiety disorders, depression, hopelessness, low self-esteem, self-harm and suicide attempts, alcohol and drug dependency, trauma responses, hostility, and emotional instability, which continue into adulthood.

 Effective Disciplinarian Alternatives

-1. Positive Reinforcement: Focus on rewarding good behaviour rather than punishing bad behaviour.
-We overestimate how much we do this, and underestimate the opportunities our children present to lean into their positive behaviours.
+- Positive Reinforcement: Focus on rewarding good behaviour rather than punishing bad behaviour.
+We overestimate how much we do this, and underestimate the opportunities presented.
 Praise and encourage your child when they make positive choices, helping them understand the value of their actions.
 This can include verbal praise, appropriate affection (even smiling eye contact or a tap on the back speaks volumes), carving out time for an activity of their choosing (with or without you), or small rewards.

 Conclusion